s-KaiNet/spsave/README.md

 - `password` - required, string password
 - `folder` - required, site-relative url to folder, which will be used to save your file.
 For example for library `http://sp2013/sites/dev/SiteAssets` folder will be equal `SiteAssets`, `SiteAssets/subfolder` for subfolder.
 Now you can pass any path, if its not exist, spsave will attempt to create it (thanks [@dimkk](https://github.com/dimkk "@dimkk")).
 For example you can specify `SiteAssets/myapp/templates/home`, then full folder hierarchy will be created.
 - `fileName` - required, string file name
-- `fileContent` - required, string file content
+- `fileContent` - required, buffer file content
 - `domain` - for on premise only, string domain name
 - `workstation` - for on premise only, string workstation name
 - `isOnPrem` - optional, function returns boolean, used to determine if the site is SharePoint online or on premise, default implementation - `return (urlparse(url)).host.indexOf(".sharepoint.com") === -1;`